-The use of cell phones is prohibited during simulation unless otherwise determined by the instructor or simulation center staff member.
-All public use of cell phones should be conducted outside of the Simulation Center.
-The use of cell phones for video recording or taking pictures is prohibited.
-No images or simulation content related to GFU or their clinical partners will be placed on any social media site without obtaining an appropriate release.
+The use of cell phones and smart watches are prohibited during simulation unless otherwise determined by the CI or simulation center staff member.
+All public use of such devices should be conducted outside of the Simulation Center.

+The use of cell phones and cameras for video recording or taking pictures is prohibited.
+No images or simulation content related to GFU or their clinical partners should be placed on any social media platform.